gyselax/gyselalibxx/docs/joss_paper/paper.md

 In contrast to GYSELA, Gyselalib++ has been conceived as a library, similar to the SeLaLib Fortran library [@selalib], whose independent elements are each unit-tested and can be combined to build a final simulation.
 This design makes the library more versatile, enabling users to rapidly assemble a wide range of simulations, including high-dimensional test cases.
 The shared elements also provide more confidence in the reliability of the implementation, as they can prove their validity across multiple applications.

+## State of the Field

+Most established gyrokinetic simulations, such as GENE-X [@MICHELS2021107986] and GT5D [@Idomura_2009], are written in Fortran as stand-alone codes.
+This  limits code sharing and reuse between projects.
+In contrast, many particle-in-cell codes are now developed around reusable libraries such as Smilei [@DEROUILLAT2018351] and AMReX [@AMReX_JOSS].
+To our knowledge, Gyselalib++ is the first such C++ library for gyrokinetic applications.
+The Fortran library SeLaLib [@selalib] plays a similar role in Fortran.

+## Contents

 Gyselalib++ includes a range of reusable mathematical operators for plasma simulations.
 These include, but are not limited to, semi-Lagrangian advection schemes, numerical quadrature, differential operators (e.g. finite difference methods), solvers for common PDEs, and a multi-species collision operator [@Donnel2019].